necromorph98/BellasEye/README.md

 2. Go to profile and copy your api key

 ## Disclaimer
 The creator of this code doesn't accept responsibility if it's used with malicious intent.
 This code is free to be used by anyone.
+This project should not be used to harm any individual or organisation.